 6.29.1 Applicability to language

-The vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.28 exists in Python.
-In some cases the vulnerability is mitigated by the Python for construct.
+The vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.28 does not apply to Python.
+Python for loops iterate over structures such as lists or ranges, and assignments to identically named variables in the loop go to local instances and do not affect the loop counter.

-Python provides two loop control statements: while and for.
-They each support very flexible control constructs beyond a simple loop control variable.
-Assignments in the loop control statement (that is, while or for) which can be a frequent source of problems, are not allowed in Python – Python’s loop control statements use expressions which cannot contain assignment statements.

-The while statement leaves the loop control entirely up to the programmer as in the example below:

-a = 1

-while a:

-print('in loop')

-a = False # force loop to end after one iteration

-else:

-print('exiting loop')

-The for statement is unusual in that it does not provide a loop control variable and hence it cannot be modified by the programmer.
-It is possible, however, to alter the loop behaviour by creating or deleting the objects that are iterated over.
+Python, however, shows other surprising behaviours.
+It is possible to alter the loop behaviour by creating or deleting the objects that are iterated over.
 When using the for statement to iterate though an iterable object such as a list, there is no way to influence the loop “count” because it’s not exposed.
 The variable a in the example below takes on the value of the first, then the second, then the third member of the list:

 x = ['a', 'b', 'c']